 NOTE!
 NOTE!
 NOTE!

-Finanime and the author is in no way affiliated with the programs or media content covered in these articles and texts - the articles are published for entertainment purposes, each user being responsible for the files and programs they download and the consequences of using them.
+Finanime and the author are in no way affiliated with the programs or media content covered in these articles and texts - the articles are published for entertainment purposes, each user is responsible for the files and programs they download and the consequences of their use.
 We cannot guarantee the functionality or security of the links.
 Never download any files from suspicious sites, keep your antivirus up to date and up to date!

 If you find a broken link or something inappropriate or harmful in the links, please let us know and we will fix / remove the link.
-The content to which the links point is not under our control and their owner may change or delete its content at any time.
+The content to which the links point is out of our control and the owner may change or delete their content at any time.

 Is MMD already familiar and needs an introduction?